mrneatly/valify/README.md

 ['email', 'email', 'message'=>'{value} for attribute "{attribute}" is not a valid email'],
 ```

 *NB!
-In case you want to show value in error message, you must check first if it can be represented as a string.*
+If the value is not representable as a string, value type will be shown instead of value itself*

 You can also implement your own validators by extending `valify\validator\AbstractValidator` class.
 In this case, if you are not using composer autoloader, you should also import (require) AbstractValidator.